Research Facilities and Cores

 We're building the future of health and medical research.

-The UND School of Medicine & Health Sciences has two state-of-the-art animal research facilities, a building dedicated to epigenetics research and a facility for neuroscience research.
+The UND School of Medicine & Health Sciences has access to state-of-the-art animal research facilities, a lab dedicated to epigenetics research and a facility for neuroscience research.

-A 4,823 square-foot satellite vivarium was built in 2016 and is located in the School of Medicine & Health Sciences.
+A 4,823-square-foot satellite vivarium was built in 2016 at the School of Medicine & Health Sciences building.

-The Center for Biomedical Research 2 is designed to act as a complement to the main vivarium on campus.
-A garage space adjacent to the satellite vivarium is available for animal transfer between the facilities.
-All food and water provided to the animals comes from the main vivarium to ensure continuity of care to the animals.
+The facility is designed as a smaller counterpart to the Center for Biomedical Research on campus.
+A garage space adjacent to the satellite vivarium is available for animal transfer between the two facilities.
+All food and water provided to the animals comes from the Center to ensure continuity of care to the animals.

 Satellite Vivarium Rooms

 Every sink in the satellite vivarium has an eye wash.
 There is an eye wash safety shower and fire extinguisher in the common corridor for emergency use.

 - Holding rooms (two for mice and one for rats) contain a stainless steel sink area, two double sided cage racks of disposable cages and a changing station for moving animals between clean and dirty cages.